1. Home

 The 0–6-year program admits students directly from high school and they may advance to the professional portion of the program pending completion of their pre-pharmacy courses and interview requirements.
 The good news is you won’t have to take the PCAT for such programs.”

 Due to the accelerated nature, students in these programs bypass a bachelor’s degree that traditional pathways follow.
-Schools that offer these accelerated programs maintain many of the students initially admitted and fill the rest of the seats via a standard application process.
-For high school students who are applying for colleges and decide that pharmacy and this accelerated pathway are suitable for them, an excellent opportunity to become a pharmacist is now in play.
+Schools that offer these accelerated programs maintain many students initially admitted and fill the rest of the seats via a standard application process.
+For high school students applying for colleges and deciding that pharmacy and this accelerated pathway suit them, an excellent opportunity to become a pharmacist is now in play.
 These students can bypass other programs' health science and pharmaceutical science requirements.
 If you’re interested in taking this path, check out our breakdown of these types of schools, specifically Massachusetts College of Pharmacy and Health Sciences, Ohio Northern University, and St. John’s University.

 The 2-3 Program Structure